-The USAID-funded ADA Program empowers and supports citizens living in informal settlements.
-DIG works with 30+ informal settlements across Zimbabwe (Harare, Bulawayo, Masvingo, Kadoma, and Epworth).
-Collaborating with Dialogue on Shelter, a Slum Dwellers International affiliate, the ADA program team has successfully mobilized slum dwellers into 100+ solidarity groups.
-They are now more effectively engaging with government authorities and advocate to protect their rights.
-Local and national decision-makers’ increased accountability regarding constitutional provisions protects the urban poor’s rights to shelter and basic services.
+The USAID-funded ADA Program focused on creating social cohesion by informing citizens living in informal settlements of their constitutional rights to housing and basic services.
+DIG worked with approximately 200,000 residents of 35 informal settlements across Zimbabwe (Harare, Bulawayo, Masvingo, Kadoma, and Epworth).
+Collaborating with Dialogue on Shelter, a Slum Dwellers International affiliate, the ADA program team successfully mobilized slum dwellers into 100+ women-led solidarity groups.
+This allowed them to peacefully engage with government authorities and advocate to protect their rights.
+Local and national decision-makers’ increased accountability regarding constitutional provisions protected the urban poor’s rights to shelter and basic services.

-The Program also helps informal settlers better protect their rights via legal advice, training, and formal legal representation.
-Finally, ADA provides psychosocial training and support services to program beneficiaries who have suffered from eviction-related trauma.
+The Program also helped informal settlers better protect their rights via legal advice, training, and formal legal representation.
+Finally, ADA provided psychosocial training and support services to program beneficiaries who have suffered from eviction-related trauma.
 (2018-2021)

 - Accountable Democratic Action (ADA) through Social Cohesion